List of games in Star Trek: Fizzbin

 Fizzbin is a fictional card game created by James T. Kirk in the Original Series episode "A Piece of the Action".
-While being held hostage on Sigma Iota II with Spock and Leonard McCoy, he spontaneously invented a confusing card game to distract the henchmen guarding them.
+While being held hostage on Sigma Iota II with Spock and Leonard McCoy, he spontaneously invents the game to distract the henchmen guarding them.

-The rules were intentionally complex.
+The rules are intentionally complex.
 Each player gets six cards, except for the player on the dealer's right, who gets seven.
 Simultaneously, the first and second card are turned up, except on Tuesdays, when the first card alone is turned up.
-Kirk dealt the henchman two like cards (jacks), which are a "half-fizzbin".
-When the henchman said he needs another jack, Kirk warned that a third jack is a "shralk" and is grounds for disqualification.
+Kirk deals the henchman two like cards (jacks), which are a "half-fizzbin".
+When the henchman states that he needs another jack, Kirk warns that a third jack is a "shralk" and is grounds for disqualification.
 With a half-fizzbin, one wants a king and a deuce, except at night, when one wants a queen and a four.

-At this point, Kirk dealt a third jack, but to keep the ruse going, he ignored the disqualification rule he had just made up.
-He explained that, had a king been dealt instead of a jack, the player would get another card, except when it is dark, in which case he'd have to give it back.
+At this point, Kirk deals a third jack.
+To keep the ruse going, he ignored the disqualification rule he had just made up.
+He explained that, had a king been dealt instead of a jack, the player would get another card, except when it is dark, in which case he would have to give it back.
 The top hand is a "royal fizzbin", consisting of a king, a two, a jack, a six, two queens and two aces during the day, and a queen, a four, an ace, an eight, two kings, and two jacks at night; however, the odds against getting one are extremely high.
-He asked Mr. Spock what the odds of such a thing were, to which Mr. Spock replied that he had never calculated them.
+He asked Spock what the odds of such a thing were, to which Spock replied that he had never calculated them.

 Kirk called the last card a "kronk", which is two like cards and either a king, queen, jack, ace, two, four, six, or eight (time of day applicable), and then purposely dealt a card such that it fell on the floor.
-As the henchman being taught reached down, Spock nerve-pinched him while Kirk and McCoy attacked the other guards, allowing the three to escape.

 In the Deep Space Nine episode "The Ascent", Quark mentioned the game as a way for him and Odo to while away the time while traveling on a runabout; whether it had become a real game or if it had been a reference was not explained.
 Playable versions of the game have been invented, and it featured in the episode "Nantucket Sleighride" of the animated series Starcom.

 Games of strategy and logic

 Dom-jot

 Dom-jot was featured in the episode "Tapestry".
 It appears to be a futuristic version of bumper pool.
 Jean-Luc Picard (as a Starfleet cadet) was stabbed in the heart by a Nausicaan after a fight that ensued because his friend rigged a Dom-jot table to thwart a cheating Nausicaan.
-In the DS9 episode "The Abandoned", Jake's girlfriend Mardah mentions to Jake's father that Jake is a hustler at the Dom-jot table.
+In the DS9 episode "The Abandoned", Jake's girlfriend, a dabo girl, informs Benjamin Sisko that the boy is a skilled hustler at the Dom-jot table.